 Email Marketing Is Always Adapting

-Email marketing might be one of the oldest and most established marketing channels in the digital era, but it’s always adapting, just like every other digital marketing channel.
-Click-through-rate or CTR reigned as the superior engagement metric for most of email marketing’s history, but click-to-open rate is the new sheriff in town -- and it can be a lot more revealing and insightful than its predecessor.
+Email marketing might be one of the most established marketing channels in the digital era, but it’s always adapting.
+Clickthrough rate reigned as the superior engagement metric for most of email marketing’s history, but the click-to-open rate is proving to be a lot more revealing and insightful than its predecessor.